lgangkai/userinfo-system/README.md

 ### Redis
-Similarly, for redis, we will deploy a redis cluster with typically 6-node structure containing 3 master nodes and 3 slave nodes, in order to reach a high availability and load balance.
+Similarly, for redis, we will deploy a redis cluster with a typically 6-node structure containing 3 master nodes and 3 slave nodes, in order to reach a high availability and load balance.
 ```shell
 # 1. Use shell script to write 6 redis config files.
 for node in $(seq 0 5); \